 The Food Bank distributes food to approximately 285 nonprofit organizations in Nebraska and western Iowa such as pantries, emergency shelters, meal providers and rehabilitation centers.
 These organizations then distribute food to people in need.
-Programs like Fresh Produce, Mobile Pantry and BackPack allow the Food Bank to distribute food directly to individuals, families and seniors who are at-risk of hunger.
+Programs like Mobile Pantry, Kids Cafe and BackPack allow the Food Bank to distribute food directly to children, families and seniors who are at-risk of hunger.

 Individuals seeking assistance can find help by visiting the Food Bank’s web site at www.FoodBankHeartland.org and by clicking on the “NEED HELP” button at the top of the page home page.